 If you work in the US, you are probably making contributions to your 401K and are paying social security taxes.
 However, as an American working in Canada you will also have to contribute to the Canada Pension Plan (CPP) and to the Employment Insurance Plan (EI).
 Therefore, you are paying social security taxes twice, once in Canada and once in the US.

 In order to avoid double taxation, you can obtain a Certificate Of Coverage from the Canada Revenue Agency, which will exempt you from paying Canadian social security taxes, also known as CPP and EI premiums.
+For more information regarding social security and additional related payroll taxes, please consult our article on the tax implications for US companies expanding to Canada.

 7. Foreign assets in access of $100 000